Healthy Seed Slice

 Cover cake with foil half way through cooking, if burning on top.

-Make double quantity for two smaller cakes plus extra patty cakes.
+Make double quantity for two smaller cakes plus extra cup cakes.

 This cake freezes well.